Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

-where again $x$ is observed while $y$ is unobserved.
-Despite the conditionally linear structure of \eqref{eq:reduced_model}, the system remains nonlinear (in $x$) and captures many complex dynamical regimes (see Section \ref{sec:Linear_Dynamics_y} in the Appendix for concrete examples).
+where $x$ is observed while $y$ is unobserved.
+Despite the conditionally linear structure of \eqref{eq:reduced_model}, the system remains highly nonlinear in $x$, being able to capture many complex dynamical regimes (see Appendix~\ref{sec:Linear_Dynamics_y} for concrete examples).
+The proof of the following theorem is given in Appendix~\ref{sec:Back_CIR_Linear_Thm_Proof}.

-\begin{theorem}[Temporal Behavior of the Objective Backward CIR Length for Conditionally Linear Systems] Consider \eqref{eq:reduced_model} under the assumptions of Theorem \ref{thm:obj_backward_CIR_approx}, including existence of filter and smoother equilibrium distributions.
-For large $T$ (which need not be that large in practice due to conditional linearity), the approximate objective backward CIR satisfies:
+\begin{theorem}[Asymptotic Temporal Behavior of the Objective Backward CIR Length for Conditionally Linear Systems] Consider \eqref{eq:reduced_model} under the assumptions of Theorem~\ref{thm:obj_backward_CIR_approx}, including the existence of filter and smoother equilibrium distributions.
+For large $T$ (which need not be that large in practice due to the conditional linearity), the approximate objective backward CIR satisfies:

 where $A_1$ and $A_2$ are $T$-independent constants. \end{theorem}